logos-maker/ikiGUI/README.md

 ikigui_update_window()       // updates the graphics in the plugin window.

-ikigui_bmp_include()   // Imports BMP graphics that are included, to be used as graphics. ikigui_fill_bg()       // Initializes and overwites an image alpha channel, using a color for the background.
+ikigui_bmp_include()   // Imports BMP graphics that are included, to be used as graphics. ikigui_fill_bg()       // Draws a background color to an image.
+The source and destination is the same image.
 ```

 ## Roadmap